tact-lang/pitaya/docs/SPECIFICATION.md

 ## 5.3 Layout Design

-The dashboard uses a three-zone layout maximizing information density:
+The dashboard uses a three-zone layout maximizing information density while remaining non-interactive:

-**Header Zone**: Single-line header showing run-level information:

-- Run ID with emoji indicator
-- Strategy name and configuration
-- Model being used
-- Task counts (running/completed/failed)
-- Total runtime

-**Dashboard Zone**: Dynamic grid adapting to task count:

-- Each strategy gets a bordered section
-- Tasks within strategies shown as cards
-- Card size varies based on total count (detailed → compact → minimal)
-- Visual grouping makes strategy boundaries clear
+**Header Zone**: Single-line header: `RunID • strategy=name(params) • model • tasks: running/queued/done • runtime` (e.g., `strategy=best-of-n(n=5)`).
+Parentheses are used for display only; for CLI pass params via `-S/--set` (e.g., `-S n=5`).

+**Dashboard Zone**: Dynamic grid grouped by strategy; within each group tasks are ordered running → queued → done, then chronological.
+Cards show, by default, and only:
+1) Phase (e.g., `container_created`, `tool_use`)
+2) Runtime
+3) Branch (planned/final as applicable)
+4) Instance short ID
+5) Last activity (e.g., `stalled 45s` when applicable)

+Cost/tokens are not shown in cards by default (they appear in the details pane and footer).

-**Footer Zone**: Fixed 2-line footer with aggregate metrics:
+**Footer Zone**: Fixed 2-line footer with aggregate metrics: total runtime, per‑task running subtotal (sum of active tasks) and run total cost, tokens (in/out/total), failures count (subtle), and queue depth.
+Failures are surfaced via the counter only—no banners.
+Footer totals should update smoothly (≈≤1s perceived latency).

-- Total runtime, accumulated cost, token usage
-- Task counts (running/completed/failed)
-- Critical warnings or errors

 The layout prioritizes current activity.
 Completed tasks fade visually while active ones draw attention.
 This focus on "what needs attention now" helps users manage large runs.